learn-co-curriculum/first-console-nitrous/README.md

 ## Opening Nitrous

 Nitrous is the cloud-based development environment you'll be using to write code on Learn.
 It's really easy to open Nitrous from a lesson on Learn: just click the Open button on the toolbar at the top of a lab.
-The Nitrous development environment will load in its own browser tab, making it easy for you to flip back and forther between Learn and your code.
+The Nitrous development environment will load in its own browser tab, making it easy for you to flip back and forth between Learn and your code.
 Note: since this lesson is simply a README, e.g. does not have any code associated with it, you're not able to open it in Nitrous.

 It's worth pausing for a moment to reflect on how Nitrous works.
 When you signed up for Learn, we created a Nitrous "instance" for you, also known as a "container".
 You can think of this container as a virtual computer in the cloud (running on a server somewhere on the Internet), which you access in a web browser through the Nitrous interface, that gives you access to all of the things you'd expect from a real computer: the ability to browse files, create documents and interact with the shell.
 Conveniently, that's all you need to develop software.